Heteroptera

 Behaviour and Adaptations

-Discover the fascinating adaptations that help Heteroptera thrive in diverse environments.
+Discover the fascinating traits of Heteroptera, showcasing their unique adaptability in diverse environments.

 Camouflage Mastery

-Blends into surroundings to avoid predators and ambush prey.
+Expertly blends into surroundings to evade predators and ambush prey.

 Mimics leaves and bark